 Online access that comes with any course purchase allows entry to the “Study with the Magistra” section of the website where you will find vocabulary games as well as extra teaching tips and resources.
 It also allows you to email the Magistra with questions.

 The publisher describes Lively Latin as a program for the elementary grades, with a target audience of grades three through six.
 However, the content is more substantial than some other programs for this level.
 BigBook 1 covers first and second declension nouns and adjectives.
 For nouns, students learn their cases and genders, but they learn the use of only nominative and ablative cases.
 They also learn first conjugation verbs (present, imperfect, and future tenses).
 BigBook 2 adds the next three declensions of nouns and teaches the use of all of the cases.
 The second, third, and fourth verb conjugations are covered along with six tenses.
 The combined content of both volumes is approximately equal to that of a first-year high school Latin course!
 You might use this course with students beyond sixth-grade level who need the slower pace of learning.

 BigBook 1 begins with extensive background on the Latin language as well as its connection to other languages, especially to English.
 Even here, there are activities to reinforce the content: mapwork, timeline, fill-in-the-blanks, and internet links for further study.

 Next, each student chooses a Latin name for him or herself then studies whichever form of pronunciation has been chosen—classical or ecclesiastical.
-Students use either the CD or online files to listen to correct pronunciation.
+Students use either the USB drive or online files to listen to correct pronunciation.

 After the first few lessons, students begin each study session with a two- to three-minute warm-up session to review their vocabulary and chants.
 They do this out loud while using vocabulary cards they have created from either reproducible or preprinted pages.